 A simple box that stands on its own legs can often be enough to keep valuables safe from mildew if it happens to start accumulating on the floor of the safe.

-Safes that are fireproof or waterproof are notorious for developing condensation and mildew.
+Safes such as Sentry Safes that are fireproof or waterproof are notorious for developing condensation and mildew.
 It’s a constant battle.

 The best solution we have come across is silica dehumidifiers.
 Every now and then, take them out and recharge them, before throwing them back in.
 It’s a much better method than having to air your safe out regularly, and makes maintenance a breeze.